xuehuinet/mwc-wallet/doc/atomic_swaps.md

 any Secondary currency from supported currency list.
 Swap trade workflow is controlled by the wallet and can be run in manual or automatic mode.

-This document explain how Atomic Swaps can be done in automatic mode.
-Please note, there is also manual mode that allow to run swap trade step by step and use files for message exchanges.
+This document explains how Atomic Swaps can be done in automatic mode.
+Please note, there is also a manual mode that allows the user to run a swap trade step by step and use files for message exchanges.

 We strongly recommend use automatic mode for the normal usage.

 # Configuration #

-The configuration include some parameter in the mwc-wallet.toml.
+The configuration includes some parameters in the mwc-wallet.toml.
 Every secondary supported currency will require it's own node to monitor the blockchain and process transactions with a secondary currency.
 Default values point to the community node, you can install your ouwn to get more security.